Gardeniana

 From a shapeless and overgrown hedge, we created a compact line with a rounded top—easy to maintain and well-exposed to the sun.

-Layered low-maintenance shrubs of varied form and height inside a narrow Athens garden
+Low-maintenance shrubs with natural form and controlled dimensions inside a narrow Athens garden

 Several accent shrubs were intentionally left taller and are being trained into small clipped trees, so that the rhythm of the hedge does not read as a fence.

-Meadow planting of pennisetum, lavender, gaura and salvia in a sunny Athens garden
+Meadow planting of Oriental pennisetum, lavender, gaura and salvia in a sunny strip garden, Athens Greece

 The variety of shrub shapes and heights within the garden creates optical depth—a long strip of land is no longer perceived as a corridor.

-Echeveria planted in bottomless ceramic containers integrated into a small rock garden
+Echeverias in bottomless ceramic containers integrated into a rock garden sheltered by meadow planting, Marousi

 A thin layer of soil on a sunny plot is the ideal environment for a meadow community: Oriental pennisetum, lavender, gaura, and salvia.